LagrangeDev/Lagrange.Core/Docker.md

 **Tips:**

 >Before creating the container, it is essential to mount the data folder`/app/data` to avoid the need for reauthentication every time you start the container.
-Additionally, it is advisable to also mount configuration file `/app/appsettings.json`.

 > If you encounter network issues, you can try using `--network=host`.